froesecom/lox/README.md

-# lox
+# Lox
-My implementation of the Lox language, from (Crafting Interpreters)[http://www.craftinginterpreters.com]
+My implementation of the Lox language, from [Crafting Interpreters](http://www.craftinginterpreters.com)